 The law gives taxpayers who fail to file their income taxes three years to submit a return and claim a refund.
-The three-year countdown starts on the original due date.
+Generally, the three-year countdown starts on the due date of the return, including extensions.

 Over a million Americans fail to file a tax return every year.
 By not filing, many of these people risk losing any refund they're owed, which averages more than $600, according to Internal Revenue Service estimates.

 The law gives procrastinators three years to submit a return and claim a refund.
-The three-year countdown starts on the original due date.
-Late filers who owe no taxes don't pay any penalty, and might even be eligible to get credits beyond the money withheld from their wages.
+The three-year countdown starts on the original due date of the return or the extension due date, if an extension was filed.
+Late filers who owe no taxes don't pay any penalty and might even be eligible to get credits beyond the money withheld from their wages.

-According to Cathy Tourbert of Pennsylvania-based Precision Tax & Business Service, tax payers who don't use a professional or online tax preparation service normally won't know what tax credits are available to them unless they read or follow tax-related news.
-Unclaimed 2014 tax credits represent part of the unclaimed $1 billion in the IRS's coffers.
-Those with low or moderate incomes may be eligible for the Earned Income Tax Credit even if they didn't have a tax bill.
-If your 2014 income fell below these limits, you might be able to claim EITC by filing a 1040EZ, 1040A or 1040 return by April 15, 2018:
+Tax payers who don't use a professional or online tax preparation service may not know what tax credits are available to them unless they read or follow tax-related news.
+Unclaimed 2020 tax credits represent part of the unclaimed $1 billion in the IRS's coffers.
+Those with low or moderate incomes may be eligible for the Earned Income Credit even if they didn't have a tax bill.

-Those needing to claim refunds for the 2014 tax year have eight possible tax credits in addition to EITC they may be able to claim:
+Those needing to claim refunds for the 2020 tax year have other possible tax credits in addition to EITC they may be able to claim including:

 - Additional Child Tax Credit

 - Adoption Credit

 - Refundable Credit for Prior Year Minimum Tax

 - Health Coverage Tax Credit (Form 1040 required)